JungeAlexander/cocoscore/doc/example/example.md

 Note that distant supervision results in a *noisy labelling*.
 For instance, sentence four describes the absence of an association but is still marked as a positive example because the association Parkinson's disease-PINK1 appears in the knowledge base.
-Applying distance supervision will usually result in a noisy but a much larger dataset than we could label by hand.
+Applying distant supervision will usually result in a noisy but a much larger dataset than we could label by hand.
 In our experience, this excess of training data allows the distantly supervised model to pick up subtle differences between positive and negative examples, despite the noise in the labels.